Connecting HubSpot

 If you ever need to disconnect Rizer from HubSpot — maybe you’re switching portals or ending your Rizer subscription — here’s how.

-How to Disconnect
+How to disconnect

 1. Go to Settings > Integrations > HubSpot.